instagrambot/instagram-terminal-news-feed/README.md

 Just that easy!! :sunglasses:

+Please don’t forget to star this repo if you found it useful.

 ## Note
 For the username and password part, I promise you it is safe even if you save it.
 The username/password will only be saved locally in the file called `credential.json`.
 You can also just don't save it which is the default option.